Quick Answer

 Close sections during quiet periods to concentrate atmosphere

-Our Result: Same number of customers felt like 40% more by strategic placement.
+Our Result: The same number of customers felt noticeably more by strategic placement.

 2. The "Golden Hours" Pricing Strategy